-All staff members are aware of and follow school processes (as set out in this policy) and are aware of how to make a referral to Social Care, if there is a need to do so.
-Staff understand that, if they have any concerns about a child's welfare, they must act on them immediately and report their concerns to the designated safeguarding lead (or deputy) - we do not assume that others have taken action.
+All staff members are aware of and follow school safeguarding processes (as set out in this policy) and are aware of how to make a referral to Social Care, if there is a need to do so.
+Staff understand that, if they have any concerns about a child's welfare, they should report these to the designated safeguarding lead (or deputy).
+In the case of urgent concerns, this will be immediate, for less urgent concerns, it will be at the next available opportunity.
+Our staff never assume that others have taken action and will always respond to concerns.

-Our staff understand that children may not always feel able or know how to tell someone that they are being abused, perhaps because they are embarrassed or they may not always recognise that they are being abused.
-We recognise there are many factors which may impact on our children's welfare and safety and understand safeguarding in the wider context (contextual safeguarding).
-We also understand that abuse, neglect and safeguarding issues are rarely 'stand-alone' events and that, in most cases, multiple issues will overlap.
+Our staff understand that children may not always feel able or know how to tell someone that they are being abused.
+This may be because they are embarrassed, scared or do not recognise they are experiencing abuse, either at home or out in the community.
+We understand there are many factors which may impact on our children's welfare and safety and we also understand safeguarding in the wider context (contextual safeguarding).
+We recognise that abuse, neglect, exploitation and safeguarding issues rarely occur in isolation and that, in most cases, multiple issues will overlap.

-Our staff will always reassure children who report abuse / victims of abuse that they are taken seriously and that they will be supported and kept safe.
+Our staff will always reassure children who report abuse that they are taken seriously and that they will be supported and kept safe.
 We will never make a child feel ashamed for reporting abuse, nor make them feel they are causing a problem.

-6. Types of abuse / specific safeguarding issues
+6. Types of Abuse / Specific Safeguarding Issues

-Keeping Children Safe in Education 2023 describes abuse as 'a form of maltreatment of a child'.
+Keeping Children Safe in Education describes abuse as 'a form of maltreatment of a child'.
 It sets out that:

 "Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
-This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear or experience its effects.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by an adult or adults or by another child or children."